monome/crow/readme-development.md

 - `make` build the project binary (**see nb below**)
 - `make clean` remove all binary objects to force a rebuild on next `make`

+I always add the `-j` flag to `make` so it runs multi-threaded (as the compile time is over 10s on my machine).
+So run `make -j` for fastest build time.

 ### Docker